Adaptive Estimation of Nonparametric Functionals: Technical Lemmas

-\end{lemma} \begin{proof} The proof of part (i) can be found in \cite{mukherjee2015binary}.
+\end{lem} \begin{proof} The proof of part (i) can be found in \cite{mukherjee2018optimal}.
 However, for the sake of completeness we provide the proof here again.
-We do the proof for the special case where $L_{2l}=L_{2r}=L$.
-However, the details of the argument shows that the proof continues to hold to symmetrized U-statistics as defined here.
+We do the proof for the special case where $\Ltilde_{2l}=\Ltilde_{2r}=L$.
+However, the details of the argument show that the proof continues to hold to symmetrized U-statistics as defined here.

-The proof hinges on the following tail bound for second order degenerate U-statistics \citep{gine2015mathematical} is due to \cite{gine2000exponential} with constants by \cite{houdre2003exponential} and is crucial for our calculations.
+The proof hinges on the following tail bound for second-order degenerate U-statistics \citep{gine2016mathematical} which is due to \cite{gine2000exponential} with constants by \cite{houdre2003exponential} and is crucial for our calculations.

-\begin{lemma} Let $U_n$ be a degenerate U-statistic of order 2 with kernel $R$ based on an i.i.d. sample $W_1,\ldots,W_n$.
+\begin{lem} \phantomsection Let $U_n$ be a degenerate U-statistic of order 2 with kernel $R$ based on an i.i.d. sample $W_1,\ldots,W_n$.
 Then there exists a constant $C$ independent of $n$, such that

 where, we have,